 The French Revolution and Religion in Global Perspective: Freedom and Faith. co-edited by Bryan A. Banks and Erica Johnson.
 New York.
 Palgrave MacMillan.
-Forthcoming, 2017.
+October, 2017.

 Chapter Contribution - “The Huguenot Diaspora and the Politics of Religion in Revolutionary France”